sentry-kubernetes/charts/README.md

 For now the full list of values is not documented but you can get inspired by the values.yaml specific to each directory.

+## Upgrading from 10.x.x version of this Chart to 11.0.0

+If you were using clickhouse tabix externally, we disabled it per default.

 ## Upgrading from 9.x.x version of this Chart to 10.0.0

 If you were using clickhouse ImagePullSecrets, [we unified](https://github.com/sentry-kubernetes/charts/commit/573ca29d03bf2c044004c1aa387f652a36ada23a) the way it's used.